Does the CCC provide direct services?

 How do I become a mentor or volunteer?

 We often need help at events or trainings.
 To volunteer for the CCC, use the Contact Us link and tell us about your interest and availability!
-There will soon be opportunities to volunteer for our new Mentor/Friend program, which is currently under development.
-Once the program has launched, we’ll have information available about signing up, so please check back!
+There will soon be opportunities to volunteer for our new program, The Connection Initiative (TCI).
+We have rolled out the first tier of this program, but will soon be recruiting volunteers with a wide range of interests and capabilities that they wish to share with others.
+TCI will eventually have its own website on which information and a sign-up form for perspective volunteers will be available, so keep checking this link for updates.

 Where is your office and what is the best way to reach CCC staff?